anthill-platform/anthill/docs/installation.rst

 .. note::
     If you need to install Anthill Platform on Mac OS X for testing purposes, see :doc:`development` instead.
-    This page describes installation steps on Linux (Debian 8) for production purposes.
+    This page describes installation steps on Linux (Debian 8 or 9) for production purposes.

 Along with actual services, Anthill Platform consists of a lot of external components.
 Configuring them might be quite challenging, so